mythmakerseven/groupread/README.md

 ## To do

+⭐ = priority level

-- migrate to TypeScript (see below)
+- migrate to TypeScript (see below) ⭐⭐⭐

-- ~~automated scheduling of discussion threads~~
+- ~~automated scheduling of discussion threads~~ ⭐⭐

-- editing functionality for posts and comments
+- editing functionality for posts and comments ⭐⭐

-- moderation tools for group owners
+- moderation tools for group owners ⭐⭐⭐

-- ~~proper display of authors for books with multiple authors~~
+- ~~proper display of authors for books with multiple authors~~ ⭐

-- custom URL support for book covers (OL has spotty coverage)
+- custom URL support for book covers (OL has spotty coverage) ⭐

-- address webpack warning about bundle size to improve loading performance
+- address webpack warning about bundle size to improve loading performance ⭐

-- proper frontend testing, probably with Cypress
+- proper frontend testing with Cypress ⭐⭐⭐

-- ~~enhanced security (token expiration and validation, etc)~~
+- ~~enhanced security (token expiration and validation, etc)~~ ⭐⭐⭐

 ### TypeScript roadmap

 - ~~change frontend .js files to .tsx and make sure they build~~

-- change backend .js files to .ts and make sure they build
+- set up build process for backend to prepare for TypeScript conversion

+  - rewrite validation code in ``/controllers`` to make full use of TypeScript

-- create the most obvious types (e.g. group data, user data) and look into sharing them across back- and frontend
+- ~~create the most obvious types (e.g. group data, user data)~~

+  - share types across back- and frontend where appropriate

-  - possibly restructure so the repo root contains ``backend``, ``frontend``, and ``types`` folders
+  - restructure so the repo root contains ``backend``, ``frontend``, and ``types`` folders

 - refactor Redux and React Hook Form code to satisfy TypeScript

-- rewrite validation code in ``/controllers`` to make full use of TypeScript
+  - migrate fully to Redux Toolkit

 ## How to run